CoSimGNN: Towards Large-scale Graph Similarity Computation: Experiments and Results

 \subsubsection{Settings in Our Proposed Framework}

-We provide experiments on seven kinds of variants of our framework to demonstrate its scalability and the effectiveness of \textsc{Adaptive Pooling}.
+We provide experiments on seven kinds of variants of our framework to demonstrate its scalability and the effectiveness of the adaptive pooling operation.
 The names and settings of these seven variants are shown in Table \ref{Model description}.
 The parameters in our framework are as below: $k=3$, $n_{encode}=64$ (same in baselines), $h=5$, $m=5$, $l_{ins}=2$, $l_{node}=2$, $batchsize=128$ (same in baselines).

 We train models for 2000 iterations on BA- and Enzymes datasets, 5000 iterations on IMDB and 10000 iterations on ER-.
 The model that performs the best on validation sets is selected for testing.
-Experiments are conducted on the same device and details about this device are in Appendix \ref{app:D}.
+Experiments are conducted on the same desktop computer with 6 Intel(R) i5-8600K@3.60GHz CPU core.
+Here, we do not use GPU for acceleration because our experiments show that GPU do not significantly make the learning process faster under our data framework.